mtijanic/nwnee-shader-tutorials/tut/framebuffer-effects.md

 - `vTcIn`    - The coordinates of the current pixel
 - `texUnit0` - The texture holding the previously rendered scene (including any transformations from previous FB effects)
+- `texUnit1` - The depth buffer of the scene, with the `.x` field representing the pixels depth in screen space.

 Additionally, we get access to a few uniforms (engine variables):